denten-books/plain-text/2-device.md

 273-4].

-Walter Benjamin, writing in the 1930s, was one of the first to define the notion of literary technique in a way that would connect it to a materialist poetics.
+Walter Benjamin, writing in the 1930s, was one of the first to define the notion of literary technique in a way that would connect it to a truly materialist poetics.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
 Authorship identifies a specific mode of production.
 The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
 Technique for Benjamin is what makes literary products "accessible" to materialist analysis;
-technique *is* in itself, in his view, a relationship to production [@benjamin_author_1983, 87].
+technique itself is, in his view, a relationship to production [@benjamin_author_1983, 87].

-In making the characteristically Marxist move towards the idea of production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form and content [@benjamin_author_1983, 88].
-The concept of technique brings the arrangement of literary, ideational content into accordance with its material context.
+In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls the "sterile dichotomy" between form and content [@benjamin_author_1983, 88].
+Technique brings the arrangement of literary, ideational content into accordance with its modes of production.
 By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the publishing industry and the industry to the more general arrangements of labor and capital.
 In this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
 But, as long as the production of newspapers is outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
 Forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].

 It seems not possible then for poetic form to evolve without the corresponding